nythonore/nythonore/README.md

 ### Hi there 👋, I am Honore

-Energetic team-player fullstack developer with a demonstrated history developing robust code for businesses.
+Fullstack developer with over three years of experience building high-quality websites, applications, and databases for reputable brands.
 I am well versed in all the key languages and am able to design, code and deploy in an organized and efficient manner.

 ### Skills
 - HTML & SCSS & TypeScript